 There had been anticipation amongst the forex traders that such news would be released sooner.
 Wall Street was particularly interested in the news to ease the interest rate anxiety experienced because of the stubbornly persistent inflation.

-Dollar dips after Fed confirms the start of taper
+Dollar dips after Fed confirm the start of taper

 The Fed is showing enthusiasm to stop inflation, which is negatively affecting the US Dollar in the forex market.
 The announcement by the Fed follows meetings held by the Reserve Bank of Australia and the European Central Bank.
 Both meetings eased tighter policies against market pricing.